 Before choosing your walk-in bath, it’s worth exploring these options in more depth to find the one that’s right for your needs and bathroom space.

-A step by step to using your walk-in bath
+A step-by-step guide to using your walk-in bath

 - Easy temperature control